BGMwebdev/first-project/README.md

 ### Deployment

+- I've deployed the website early on, so I could test and update the website constantly.
-The steps taken to deploy the website :
+- The steps taken to deploy the website are taken from a hackathon project I co-created [Smitten](https://github.com/alissatroiano/8-your-heart-out#deployment).

 1. In the GitHub repository, navigate to the Settings tab
 2. Scroll down to Github pages